Pneha1234/aws_workshop/Readme.md

 [Back to Top](#top)
 ### buy_and_sell_report:
     * This is the service responsible for reporting the user by email for either of buy or sell report.
-    * Copy the code from buy_and_sell_report.py and paste into the code console on the new lambda creation page on management console.
     * Provide environment variables required i.e. RECIPIENT_EMAIL_ADDRESS with the verified email above under SES section in Environment variables section under Configuration.
-    * Add the generic layer created above to this lambda.
-    * Goto the permission section and add ses access to the role.
+    * Goto the permission section and add ses access to the role. i.e. AmazonSESFullAccess
 ```python
 import os
 import boto3